Tax when working remotely if you live in Sweden and work in Denmark

 What to consider as a cross-border commuter in relation to taxation

-2. Keep track of how many days you work at home in Sweden and on business trips in countries other than Denmark.
+- Keep track of the number of days you work at home in Sweden and on business trips in countries other than Denmark.

-5. If you work partly from home, you need to apply for an A1 certificate from the social security authorities.
-If you are covered by social insurance in Sweden, your entire salary must be pensionable in Sweden, and your Danish employer must pay Swedish employer's contributions.
+- If you work partly in Sweden, you need to apply for an A1 certificate from the social insurance authorities.
+If you are to be covered by social insurance in Sweden, your entire salary must be pensionable in Sweden, and your Danish employer must pay Swedish employer's contributions.

 If you need help in understanding the rules, please contact Øresunddirekt